-Causes you to become unconscious before having surgery or a medical or dental procedure.
+Used before surgery or a medical or dental procedure to produce loss of consciousness.
 May be used on its own or with another medicine.
 This medicine is a type of anesthetic.

 There may be other brand names for this medicine.